dwolfATL/Sports-Analytics/README.md

 # Sports-Analytics

-This repository contains projects that I have completed to advance the field of sports analytics.
+This repository contains projects in the field of sports analytics.